Site icon The ANSI Blog

 ISO 10218‑1:2025 was expanded from 50 to 95 pages, with ISO 10218‑2:2025 growing from 72 to 223 pages, and ANSI/A3 R15.06-2025 grew from 162 to 374 pages.
 Such updates are considered necessary for keeping pace with changes to the industry and the technologies that help them to function.

-ANSI/A3 R15.06-2025 represents the most significant safety revision in U.S. robotics in over a decade.
-It is a landmark update robot safety in the U.S., brining clarity of safety requirements, new considerations like cybersecurity, and refined terminology.
+ANSI/A3 R15.06-2025 (Part 1 + 2) represents the most significant safety revision in U.S. robotics in over a decade.
+Revising ANSI/RIA R15.06-2012, it is a landmark update robot safety in the U.S., bringing clarity of safety requirements, new considerations like cybersecurity, and refined terminology.
 Here are some key updates in this version of the standard:

 What Does “Collaborative Technologies and Applications” Mean?